 The qualities of a mediator extend beyond educational credentials.
 Personal attributes such as empathy, patience, and strong communication skills play a crucial role in a mediated process.
 A mediator must remain neutral, fostering an environment conducive to open dialogue.
 They should also possess a solid grasp of the legal context surrounding inheritance laws, ensuring that all discussions adhere to relevant legal frameworks.
-This combination of qualifications and interpersonal skills significantly impacts the outcome of mediation sessions.
+This combination of qualifications and interpersonal skills significantly impacts the outcome of mediation sessions.7 key factors influencing will contests

 The effectiveness of a mediator in inheritance disputes is often shaped by their ability to understand the unique dynamics of family relationships.
 Each situation can bring its own emotional baggage, and a skilled mediator must be adept at recognising these underlying tensions.
 Strong interpersonal skills are essential.
 This includes active listening and empathy, which allow the mediator to build rapport with the participants and create a safe environment for discussion.